 In October 2014, RFE/RL also launched, in cooperation with Voice of America, a Russian-language digital news network for the global Russian audience under the "Current Time" brand -- which has expanded from its debut as a 30-minute daily news show into a 24/7 satellite and online television channel with distribution in 26 countries, including 12 beyond the RFE/RL region.
 In all cases, RFE/RL is using the latest digital and social media content distribution strategies to meet and engage with our audiences at times, and on platforms, of their choice.

 In January 2019, RFE/RL returned to Romania and Bulgaria, amid growing concern about a reversal in democratic gains and attacks on the rule of law and the judiciary in the two countries.
-Preparations are also underway for a return by RFE/RL to Hungary, currently anticipated to launch in the fall of 2020.
+For similar reasons, RFE/RL resumed content production in Hungary in September 2020.

 Governments throughout RFE/RL's coverage area regularly demonstrate their concern about the credibility, reach, and impact of RFE/RL's professional journalism.
 RFE/RL is not allowed to operate a local bureau in Azerbaijan, Iran, Pakistan, Turkmenistan, and Uzbekistan.
 RFE/RL journalists are regularly harassed and detained while doing their jobs, and experience accreditation denials and other forms of official sanctions throughout the region.
 The Iranian government has sent SMS messages to citizens accessing Radio Farda online content, informing them that it is illegal to do so.
 In December 2017, the Russian Ministry of Justice declared RFE/RL and eight of its Russian-language reporting projects to be "foreign mass media performing the functions of a foreign agent;" in November 2019, it added the Northern.Realities project to their list.